1 - 49 of 49

 et al.

-Karlstad University, Faculty of Health, Science and Technology (starting 2013), Department of Environmental and Life Sciences (from 2013).
-Karlstad University, Faculty of Health, Science and Technology (starting 2013), Science, Mathematics and Engineering Education Research.
+Karlstad University, Faculty of Health, Science and Technology (starting 2013), Department of Health Sciences (from 2013).
+Inland Norway University of Applied Sciences, Norway.

 Abstract [en]